 In 1961, The US Army Roadside Theater, Heidelberg, presented the European premiere of Rodger’s & Hammerstein’s beloved musical, The King & I. The Roadside Theater (with the help of the US Embassy, Bonn; and the US State Department) was granted rights to present the first stage production of this musical in Europe.
 After a successful 11 show run at the Roadside Theater, the company was invited by the US Embassy in Bonn to perform at the Städtische Bühne in Heidelberg.

 Also in the 1960s, The Roadside Theater presented the European premiere of Lerner and Lowes’, My Fair Lady.
 The original costume designers from the Broadway production created the costumes for the Roadside Theater show.
 Many of those costumes are still used today for Army Entertainment productions in Europe.

-More recently, the first ever, amateur American production of the musical, Les Misérables, also premiered at the Roadside Theater in 2001.
+Also of note, the first amateur American production of the musical, Les Misérables, was produced at the Roadside Theater in 2001.